 The most common skin care problems in monsoon are:

 - Tinea Fungal Infections

 These skin problems can cause extreme discomfort and even leave permanent scars on your body.
 If you notice symptoms like redness or itching, make sure you seek immediate medical attention before the skin infection aggravates.
-The easiest way to prevent these symptoms and eventual skin issues is to follow a proper skin care routine that keeps your skin healthy.
-Certain preventive measures can too go a long way in ensuring you are far from any skin problems during the rains.
+The easiest way to prevent these symptoms and eventual skin issues is to follow a proper skincare routine that keeps your skin healthy.
+Certain preventive measures can to go a long way in ensuring you are far from any skin problems during the rains.

 - Keep yourself dry at all times and practice good personal hygiene

 - Avoid sharing your clothes and personal belongings with others, especially during monsoons, as some skin infections are contagious

 - Keep yourself well-hydrated by drinking lukewarm, purified water and keep skin infections at bay

 - Diet also plays an important role in monsoon.
 So, avoid spicy food and eat healthy foods such as fruits, green vegetables, yogurt, oats, almonds, and garlic

 - If you do have allergies or symptoms of a skin infection, consult your dermatologist right away.
 Do not use any over-the-counter (OTC) anti-fungal or anti-bacterial creams